wangfanfff/UTR-CODE/README.md

 # UTR-CODE
-#  RiboDecode: Deep Generative Optimization of mRNA Codon Sequences for Enhanced mRNA Translation and Therapeutic Efficacy.

 ## Overview
-RiboDecode is a deep learning-based tool designed to optimize mRNA codon sequences to enhance mRNA translation and therapeutic efficacy.
-This repository provides the necessary code and resources to predict and optimize mRNA translation levels in various cellular environments.
+Translation is a fundamental biological process that directly influences protein abundance, yet the mechanisms by which mRNA sequences determine translational regulation remain incompletely understood, especially the 5’ untranslated regions (5' UTRs) play an essential role in translation regulation.
+Here, we generated 1,586 paired RNA-seq and Ribo-seq datasets from six species and developed a deep learning model UTR-CODE, to predict mRNA translation efficiency (TE).
+UTR-CODE demonstrates strong cross-species generalizability and outperforms existing tools across diverse platforms.

 ## Environment
 To set up the environment, ensure you have the following dependencies installed:

-- Python=3.8.19
+- Python=3.8.20
-- torch=2.0.1
+- torch=2.4.1
 - CUDA=12.1
-- viennarna=2.6.4
 - numpy=1.24.4
 - pandas=2.0.3
-- p-tqdm=1.4.0
+- scipy=1.10.1
-- matplotlib=3.7.5
+- tqdm=4.67.1
-- seaborn=0.13.2
+- pyarrow=17.0.0

 The required dependency packages will be automatically downloaded the first time you run the program.